-Steven Black was born and raised in Blanding and has lived in San Juan County for most of his life.
+Steven Black was raised in Blanding and has lived in San Juan County for most of his life.
 He currently serves as the District 3 school board member.
 Black hopes to improve the educational performance of all schools in the district, especially those with low ratings from the state’s ranking system.
 In addition to serving on the school board, Black is an accountant and computer programmer.

 “We have to focus on low performing schools in the district,” Black said.
 “We need to find a way to raise the level of education at those schools, so students are performing on par with the rest of the district and with the rest of the state.”